 - Sager NP7879PQ 17.3-Inch Thin Bezel FHD 144Hz Gaming Laptop

 1. Acer Predator Helios 300 15.6″ Gaming Laptop

 And while gaming laptops often suffer the quality of their display for the sake of those internal specs, the monitor here is rather strong.
-While it's only capable of offering 1080p resolution, it's a backlit LED that looks great in the dark and offers a response time of 3 milliseconds.
-And if all that isn't enough, less than 100 extra bucks can get you double the RAM and an improved graphics card.
+While it's capable of offering 1080p resolution, it's a backlit LED that looks great in the dark and offers a 144Hz Refresh Rate and a response time of 3 milliseconds.

 2. ASUS ROG Zephyrus S Ultra Slim 15.6” Gaming PC Laptop